ckeditor/ckeditor4-docs/docs/guide/dev/integration/vue/README.md

 # CKEditor 4 WYSIWYG Editor Vue Integration

-The Vue Integration is currently being developed.
-Progress of our works can be found in the [CKEditor4-Vue repository](https://github.com/ckeditor/ckeditor4-vue).
-You can also leave us with feedback in the [Vue Integration Issue page](https://github.com/ckeditor/ckeditor-dev/issues/2861).
+The CKEditor 4 Vue Integration is currently under development.
+Progress of our work can be tracked in the [CKEditor4-Vue repository](https://github.com/ckeditor/ckeditor4-vue).

+We are open for any valuable feedback.
+Don't hesitate to post any ideas or feature requests in  the [Vue Integration Issue page](https://github.com/ckeditor/ckeditor-dev/issues/2861).